3DCoded/Happy-Hare/MMU-Calibration.md

 <br>

 ### ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Step 5.
 Calibrate bowden length
+**APPLICABLE TO MMU's WITH FAST BOWDEN MOVE: Most designs except Angry Beaver***<br>
-Optionally the last calibration before use!
+The last calibration before use!
 Here you can calibrate the length of your bowden from MMU gate to extruder entrance.
 This is important because it allows the MMU to move the filament at a fast pace over this distance because getting to the more complicated part of the load sequence.
 To speed up this process you need to give the calibration routine a hint of how far way the extruder is (but not exceeding the distance).
 A good rule of thumb is to manually measure the distance from exit from the selector to the entrance to your extruder.
 Subtract 40-50mm from that distance.
 I measured approximately 690mm on my system, so will supply 650mm as the starting value.
 In you have an encoder you can run the automatic method:

   > MMU_CALIBRATE_BOWDEN BOWDEN_LENGTH=650